I suddenly became a single mom—a single homeschooling mom—years ago, with a 1st grader, kindergartner, two-year-old, and baby on the way.

 It’s a question I get all the time.

 It’s really quite a fair question.
-I know it was on the forefront on my mind when I first became a single mom.
+I know it was at the forefront of my mind when I first became a single mom.
 However, it’s not that easy to answer due to the wide variety of situations.

 So how does a single mom afford to homeschool?
-Sweet friend, by the grace of God, if you desire to homeschool- it can be done!
+What if you don’t even know how to homeschool?
+Sweet friend, by the grace of God, if you desire to homeschool, it can be done!
 God never calls us to something and leaves us stranded.
-Trust Him to provide for all of your needs: financially, logistically, and educationally.
+Trust Him to provide for all of your needs—financially, logistically, and educationally.

-I polled our facebook group (of over 350+ single moms that homeschool) for some insight into how single moms afford homeschooling and can I just say that I am humbled and amazed at the sacrifices these ladies make in order to homeschool their kids?
-Make no mistake.
-Homeschooling is almost always a financial strain for families because there is only one income.
-When a single parent chooses to homeschool things naturally get a little more complicated … but God specializes in the complicated!
-Here are just a few ways that he provides.
+I polled a Facebook group (of over 350 single moms who homeschool) for some insight into how single moms afford homeschooling.
+And can I just say that I was humbled and amazed at the sacrifices these ladies make in order to homeschool their kids?
+Make no mistake, homeschooling is almost always a financial strain for families because there is only one income.
+When a single parent chooses to homeschool, things naturally get a little more complicated … but God specializes in the complicated!
+Here are just a few ways that He provides.